 - William Carey University Doctor of Education in Educational Leadership

-- Grand Canyon University Doctor of Education in Organizational Leadership / Behavioral Health (Qualitative Research)
+- Grand Canyon University Doctor of Philosophy in Counselor Education & Supervision (Qualitative Research)

 - St. John's University Doctor of Philosophy in Literacy